 How does Sagmeister & Walsh benefit?

 The first sabbatical worked really well for me.
 I really got close to design again.
 I had fun.
 Financially, seen over the long term, it was actually successful.
 Because of the improved quality, we could ask for higher prices.
-And probably most importantly, everything we've done in the seven years following the first sabbatical came out of thinking of that one single year.
+And probably most important, everything we've done in the seven years following the first sabbatical came out of thinking of that one single year.